 Operating segments have been identified based on internal reports that are regularly reviewed by the Company's Chief Executive Officer to allocate resources and assess performance of segments and for which discrete financial information is available.
 The Company's operating segments are the participating and shareholder operations of the Company.
 Effective January 1, 2020, the business units within these segments are Canada, Europe, Capital and Risk Solutions, and Corporate.
-As a result of strategic operational changes, the Company divided its Europe/Reinsurance business unit into two separate business units (note 32).
+As a result of strategic operational changes, the Company divided its Europe/Reinsurance business unit into two separate business units - Europe and Capital and Risk Solutions.
+The realignment resulted in a change to comparative figures within these business units (note 32).
 Reinsurance, which had previously been reported as part of the Europe/Reinsurance business unit, is reported in the Capital and Risk Solutions business unit.
 The Company's other business units - Canada and Corporate - are unchanged.
 Business activities and transactions that are not associated with the specific business units are attributed to Corporate.